google/j2objc/README.md

 ### What J2ObjC isn't ###
 J2ObjC does not provide any sort of platform-independent UI toolkit, nor are there any plans to do so in the future.
-We believe that iOS UI code needs to be written in Objective-C or Objective-C++ using Apple's iOS SDK (Android UIs using Android's API, web app UIs using GWT, etc.).
+We believe that iOS UI code needs to be written in Objective-C, Objective-C++ or Swift using Apple's iOS SDK (Android UIs using Android's API, web app UIs using GWT, etc.).

 ## Requirements ##